SamirAllahverdi/currency-exchange/README.md

  App is deployed to cloud platform heroku.

  Link to deployed version: https://calm-savannah-70817.herokuapp.com/

+ **Note:**
+ If you want to check forget password functionality **locally**, please write your email and password in application.properties.
  #
  Useful commands:
  - mvn clean - deletes the /target folder